-If you are planning to apply for a U.S. green card (lawful permanent residence) as a foreign worker in the United States, you may have heard of ETA Form 9089.
-This form replaced an earlier one called ETA Form 750.
-It is the Application for Permanent Employment Certification that your prospective employer – or current employer, if you're already working on a temporary visa such as an H-1B -- will need to submit and have approved in order for you to apply for a green card on the basis of that job.
+If you are planning to apply for a U.S. green card (lawful permanent residence) as a foreign worker in the United States, you might have heard of "ETA Form 9089."
+This form is issued by the U.S. Department of Labor (DOL) to replace an earlier one called "ETA Form 750."
+It is the Application for Permanent Employment Certification that your prospective employer (or current employer, if you're already working on a temporary visa such as an H-1B) will need to submit and have approved in order for you to apply for a green card on the basis of that job.

 Below are some of the frequently asked questions about ETA Form 9089, with answers to help you understand the process.

 ETA Form 9089 is issued by the U.S. Department of Labor (DOL) to allow employers to seek what is known as "permanent labor certification" for a prospective employee.
 It is not the first step in the process of obtaining a green card for a non-U.S. worker; that would be for the employer to get what's called a prevailing wage determination (PWD), also from the DOL.
 See Timeline of the U.S. Labor Certification Process for an overview.

 But once the employer has obtained the PWD, and gone through a careful process of advertising and recruiting for the job the foreign national is being offered, which process culminates in the employer determining that there are no qualified U.S. workers willing and available to take this particular job, the employer will fill out and submit Form 9089 to the DOL.

 If all goes well, the DOL will issue a permanent labor certification in response.
 That allows the employer to submit a petition on the foreign national's behalf to U.S. Citizenship and Immigration Services (USCIS) on Form I-140.
 If and when an I-140 petition is approved on your behalf, you will be allowed to go forward with your own portion of the application for a U.S. green card (although some people may be able to submit both forms concurrently).